 \chapter{Action of \texorpdfstring{$\Symp^{S^1}(\SSS,\oml)$}{Symp(S2xS2)} on \texorpdfstring{$\jsom$}{J\hat{}S1}}

-In this chapter we show that the space of $S^1$ invariant compatible almost complex structures $\jsom$ can be decomposed into strata each of which being homotopy equivalent to a homogeneous space under the action of the equivariant symplectomorphism group.
+In this chapter we show that the space of $S^1$ invariant compatible almost complex structures $\jsom$ decomposes into strata that are homotopy equivalent to homogeneous spaces under the action of the equivariant symplectomorphism group.